MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSShare.md

 # Get-ACSShare

 ## SYNOPSIS
-Get list of SMB shares used in the Azure Consistent Storage system.
+Get a list of SMB shares used in the Azure Consistent Storage system.

 ## SYNTAX